Written by Monique Jansen for Buljan & Partners Consulting

 The next question is: Where can we possibly implement changes with just our own skills?
 So he needs to get to know his team better, ask for their priorities, check if they are willing to share their skills with others, see if they want to mentor each other.
 And of course: what can he do himself to change, and to lead by example?
 Then, for the other desired changes, start looking around to see if he knows people who can help him.

-4. Determine what aspects can be changed in the short term to get quick wins and motivate both staff and customers
+4. Determine what aspects can motivate both staff and customers

 Small things can make a big impact.
 So David should prioritize those actions that can be done in-house and quickly, so both customers and staff can see changes happening.
 The messy reception for example is an easy topic to take on by a change of attitude and discipline.
 I would also recommend to allow structured reservations on-line.